daniellimws/daniellimws.github.io/_ctfs/wargamesmy-18/faggot2/2018-12-10-wargamesmy-faggot.md

 Now we can send the payload, and get a working shell!

 Not quite yet.
 As you can see, we are duplicating the file number 4.
 This is based on the assumption that no other clients are connected to the server at this point in time.
 This is because 0, 1 and 2 are occupied by `stdin`, `stdout` and `stderr`, 3 is occupied by `socketfd`, making 4 the lowest available file number, which is assigned to the next client that connects.
-If say there are 5 clients connected at this time, then we will be assigned file number 9.
+Depending on the setup of the challenge, if say there are 5 clients connected at this time, then we will be assigned file number 9.

 Well, with the assumption that there aren't a lot of teams in this CTF, we can run this exploit a few more times if it fails.